baptiste-fourmont/pet-rescue-java/README.md

 # Pet Rescue in Java

-It's a Project during University to create a Game similar to Pet Rescue Saga You have the possibility to play
+It's a college project to create a game like Pet Rescue Saga.
+You have the possibility to play
  -  Graphic
- -  Terminal ( beta )
+ -  Terminal (beta)

-The Graphic version is fully complete, just the progression system is just made on ten seconds You have the possibility:
+The graphical version is full, just the progression system is done over ten seconds.
+You have the possibility:
   - Create Game
   - Progression
   - Play your Game
   - Point System data to it
-  - Power Special ( Hammer, Rocket )
+  - Power Special (Hammer, Rocket)
   - BOT action which he can actually just play a move
   - Edit your Level
   - Left decade